Fgura: Wied Blandun

 Wied Blandun is the only natural area included in the limits of Fgura, and one of the few remaining open spaces in the conurbation around the Three Cities.
-It lies immediately outside the western part of the Cottonera bastions and south of the Bormla drydocks.
+It lies immediately outside the western part of the Cottonera Lines and south of the Bormla drydocks.
 Wied Blandun is part of the drowned valley system of the Grand Harbour area; with a length of circa 500 metres, it is irrigated by rainwater run-off from the streets of Paola and Fgura.
 It comprises terraced fields and the area closest to the road which leads to Fgura includes an important stand of carobs and almonds.
 The valley has long been subject to important environmental degradation, being used in its lower (northern) part as dumping ground for hazardous grit blasting waste from the nearby shipyards.

-In November 2001 the Malta Environmental and Planning Authority scheduled Wied Blandun for its scientific and ecological importance among the Protected areas of Malta.
+In November 2001 the Malta Environment and Planning Authority scheduled Wied Blandun for its scientific and ecological importance among the Protected areas of Malta.

 In 2015 the Maltese government allocated €125,000 for an environmental study for the rehabilitation of the valley, to include a desk study, a site description and a preliminary risk assessment, with the aim of the rehabilitation and restoration of Wied Blandun, as confirmed by Paola MP Silvio Parnis, head of the consultative council for the south of Malta.

-A EU-funded catchment management study and masterplan were published in December 2020 and March 2021 respectively.
+An EU-funded catchment management study and masterplan were published in December 2020 and March 2021 respectively.